- Australian TAC

 Accommodation on Siding Spring Mountain

-Upon your Arrival at Siding Spring
+Upon your Arrival at Siding Spring (Instuctions up to April 11th)

 After arriving at Siding Spring, you'll probably want to first locate where you are staying.
 Most visitors now stay in Bingar Cottage or in House 3.
 You can park your car out the front of either place.